How to Start an LLC in Florida? (10 Steps to Success)

-There are two ways to file an annual report: (a) by mail or (b) online through the Division of Corporations.
+You can file the annual report by mail or online through the Division of Corporations.

 Failure to file annual reports will result in a late filing fee ($400), and the report may not be accepted as filed if it is overdue.

 In my experience as a business consultant, navigating the complex landscape of business licenses and permits in Florida is a critical step for any LLC.